polifonia-project/ontology-network/README.md

-# Ontologies
+# Polifonia Ontologies

-This repository is created with the purpose of creating and publishing  preliminary OWL files for the stories that have been formulated during the Maninpasta.
+This repository contains links to the Polifonia Ontology Network.
+Independent ontologies and ontology modules are stored elsewhere in their own repositories, and linked here.